SharpLu/Blog/about/index.md

 Hi,

-I'm a big data engineer and researcher, interested on programming and development.
-The majority topics focused on distributed systems, programming and big data technogies.
-Even I have been a big data engineer for years, but still haven't breakthrough the bottleneck of my abilities.
-Helplessly, technologies iteration is too fast and so many stuff needs to catch up and you can't remember all the stuff you learned.
-After read the post from "Jeff Atwood " <How To Achieve Ultimate Blog Success In One Easy Step> and suffered my inner struggle that advice me maybe it's time to "try re-blogging".
+I’m a big data engineer and researcher, interested in programming and development.
+The majority of topics focused on distributed systems, programming, and big data technologies.
+Even I have been a big data engineer for years, but still, haven’t broken through the bottleneck of my abilities.
+Helplessly, technologies iteration is too fast and so many stuff needs to catch up and you can’t remember all the stuff you learned.
+After reading the post from “Jeff Atwood “ «How To Achieve Ultimate Blog Success In One Easy Step» and the inner struggle that advice me maybe it’s time to “try re-blogging”.